lbrown1591/csa-associate/notes/compute/EC2.md

 - EBS volume size can be changed on the fly - size and storage type
 - EC2 volumes can be moved between availability zones - Snapshot => AMI => Launch in new AZ
     - Between regions: Snapshot => AMI => Copy to destination region => Launch in new region
+- Instance Store
+    - Ephemeral data that is deleted when instance is stopped
+    - If underlying host fails, data is lost
+- EBS-backed Instances
+    - Can be stopped and rebooted
+    - The above will fix underlying system issues (hypervisor issues)
+    - You can tell AWS to keep EBS ROOT volumes on termination

 ## Pricing Models